The video below shows Seven Stars, Nine Castles, and Four Directions pushing hands drills.

 The video below shows members of our club taking part successfully in national Pushing Hands competitions.

-Video clip of University student class members practising Running Thunder Hand (continuous punching) in pairs using gloves and focus mitts.
-As well as training strong and efficient punching technique, this trains holding a protective guard (shoulder muscles) and, since punching should involve the whole body – legs, core and arms – this acts as a general stamina conditioning exercise as well.
+As well as training strong and efficient punching technique, practising Running Thunder Hand (continuous punching) in pairs using gloves and focus mitts trains holding a protective guard (shoulder muscles) and, since punching should involve the whole body – legs, core and arms – this acts as a general stamina conditioning exercise as well.

 The video clip below shows two members of the student class working on some striking combinations (punches, knees and elbows) using pads.